Vivian Howard: Career

 In 2012, the Chef & the Farmer building caught fire and was rebuilt.
 In the summer of 2022, Chef & the Farmer closed with plans to reopen with a different conception.
 Chef & the Farmer re-opened in December 2024 as the Counter at Chef & the Farmer and the Kitchen Bar at Chef & the Farmer.

 In 2013, Howard and Knight opened the Boiler Room, which served oysters and burgers catty-corner from Chef & the Farmer, until its closure in May 2020.

 Howard authored the cookbook and memoir Deep Run Roots - Stories and Recipes from my Corner of the South ISBN 0316381101, released in October 2016.
 The book remained on the New York Times Bestseller List for 3 weeks.
 In 2017, the book won four IACP Cookbook Awards including: Cookbook of the Year, Julia Child First Book Award, Outstanding Restaurant Cookbook, and Outstanding Cookbook in the General Category.

 Howard and Knight opened a restaurant called Benny's Big Time Pizzeria on December 12, 2017, in Wilmington, NC's Warehouse District.

 In 2020 Howard released her second cookbook This Will Make It Taste Good: A New Path to Simple Cooking ISBN 9780316241908.
 The cookbook is built around a core collection of flavorful bases that become key components in the section of recipes that follow.
 She also began to write a column for the southern magazine Garden & Gun.

 In 2021 Howard opened Lenoir, her first restaurant in Charleston, SC, which includes a sister café Handy + Hot.
 She started Viv's Fridge, a prepared food take out vending machine.
 In 2024, she opened The Kitchen Bar in the Chef and the Farmer space and The Counter in Kinston.
 In 2025, she opened Theodosia in North Carolina's Outer Banks.

 Television

 A Chef's Life

 In 2011, after being concerned that certain food traditions would be lost without documentation, Howard contacted her friend Cynthia Hill, a filmmaker from Eastern North Carolina.
 Together, Howard and Hill filmed a pilot.
 PBS and South Carolina Educational Television picked up the show, and Seasons 1 and 2 aired nationally from 2013 to 2015.
 Season 5 premiered in October 2017.
 After five seasons, the show ended with a one-hour finale, "Harvest Special."

 The show has attracted many fans to Chef & the Farmer, and has contributed to Kinston's increasing economic growth.

 Somewhere South

 In 2020, Howard returned to PBS to host Somewhere South.
 The six-part series explores dishes that are shared across cultures.

+Kitchen Curious with Vivian Howard

+Howard's latest PBS series on the Create TV network, Kitchen Curious with Vivian Howard, premiered on October 6, 2025.
+Presented by South Carolina ETV and distributed through American Public Television, the half-hour food series is described as a blend of kitchen science with Southern storytelling.